Jan's Working with Windows:

 - Welcome Center

-- A window in Windows Vista which opens when Vista starts.
+- Vista: A window which opens when Vista starts.
 It contains icons

 to areas that Microsoft thinks new users would find helpful.